TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 16/Luke 16.18.md

 ---

-Every one that putteth away his wife, and marrieth another, committeth adultery: and he that marrieth one that is put away from a husband committeth adultery.
+Everyone who divorces his wife, and marries another, commits adultery.
+He who marries one who is divorced from a husband commits adultery.